-First, consider the specs of the camera.
+Capturing the footage of an accident isn’t sufficient; you also need the footage to be clear and detailed enough to actually see what happened.
 The field of view, or FOV, tells you how wide an area your camera can record.
+The wider the angle, the wider the view.
 Most dashcams have FOV angles between 130 and 160 degrees with an average of about 140 degrees, which should give you a view of multiple highway lanes or a large intersection in case of an accident.
-The wider the angle, the wider the view.

-You want enough resolution so that any footage the camera records is sharp enough to distinguish important details.
 According to the experts we spoke to, you should look for a minimum resolution of 720p, but if you want the clearest picture possible, some high-end dashcams go all the way up to 4K.
-That may seem like overkill, but it’s handy if you’re trying to read a license plate or you witness an accident in the distance.
+That may seem like overkill, and they’ll draw more power as well as take up more storage, but it’s handy if you’re trying to read a license plate (and especially helpful in the case of a hit-and-run) or you witness an accident in the distance.

 Another feature to look for is whether the camera has night vision.
 An accident can happen at any time, and having a camera that can properly record an incident in low light is crucial.
 Finally, if your dashcam has “parking mode,” that essentially means it has a motion sensor and can record what’s happening around your car even when the ignition is off.
 This feature allows you to catch anything that might scrape or bump your car on the street or in a parking lot.

-Most dashcams record on and come with a microSD card that holds between 16 and 32 GB; if you want more storage, you’d swap in a larger-capacity card (one specifically tailored to video will be helpful).
+Most dashcams record on and come with a microSD card that holds between 16 and 32 GB; if you want more storage, you’d swap in a larger-capacity card (one specifically tailored to video will be helpful, but make sure your camera supports the card’s storage capacity).
 Dashcams often overwrite old footage to save space on the card, though you can typically save important footage manually.
-Or you may be able to pull it up and save it if your dashcam has a supported app (this is true of every camera on this list).
+Or you may be able to pull it up and save it if your dashcam has a supported app, which is true of every camera we recommend.
 Many newer dashcams are capable of sensing when a crash has occurred and will automatically prevent that data from being overwritten.
 To keep your footage extra secure, several dashcams give you the option to record to the cloud, so recordings are backed up virtually.
 You could also just get an external hard drive if you want to keep an archive of all your footage and do a routine file transfer before clearing your microSD card.